Drug metabolism: Permeability barriers and detoxification

 The exact compounds an organism is exposed to will be largely unpredictable, and may differ widely over time; these are major characteristics of xenobiotic toxic stress.
 The major challenge faced by xenobiotic detoxification systems is that they must be able to remove the almost-limitless number of xenobiotic compounds from the complex mixture of chemicals involved in normal metabolism.
 The solution that has evolved to address this problem is an elegant combination of physical barriers and low-specificity enzymatic systems.

 All organisms use cell membranes as hydrophobic permeability barriers to control access to their internal environment.
 Polar compounds cannot diffuse across these cell membranes, and the uptake of useful molecules is mediated through transport proteins that specifically select substrates from the extracellular mixture.
-This selective uptake means that most hydrophilic molecules cannot enter cells, since they are not recognised by any specific transporters.
+This selective uptake means that most hydrophilic molecules cannot enter cells, since they are not recognized by any specific transporters.
 In contrast, the diffusion of hydrophobic compounds across these barriers cannot be controlled, and organisms, therefore, cannot exclude lipid-soluble xenobiotics using membrane barriers.

 However, the existence of a permeability barrier means that organisms were able to evolve detoxification systems that exploit the hydrophobicity common to membrane-permeable xenobiotics.
-These systems therefore solve the specificity problem by possessing such broad substrate specificities that they metabolise almost any non-polar compound.
+These systems therefore solve the specificity problem by possessing such broad substrate specificities that they metabolize almost any non-polar compound.
 Useful metabolites are excluded since they are polar, and in general contain one or more charged groups.

 The detoxification of the reactive by-products of normal metabolism cannot be achieved by the systems outlined above, because these species are derived from normal cellular constituents and usually share their polar characteristics.
 However, since these compounds are few in number, specific enzymes can recognize and remove them.
 Examples of these specific detoxification systems are the glyoxalase system, which removes the reactive aldehyde methylglyoxal, and the various antioxidant systems that eliminate reactive oxygen species.

 Phases of detoxification

-The metabolism of xenobiotics is often divided into three phases:- modification, conjugation, and excretion.
+The metabolism of xenobiotics is often divided into three phases: modification, conjugation, and excretion.
 These reactions act in concert to detoxify xenobiotics and remove them from cells.

 Phase I – modification

 In phase I, a variety of enzymes act to introduce reactive and polar groups into their substrates.
-One of the most common modifications is hydroxylation catalysed by the cytochrome P-450-dependent mixed-function oxidase system.
+One of the most common modifications is hydroxylation catalyzed by the cytochrome P-450-dependent mixed-function oxidase system.
 These enzyme complexes act to incorporate an atom of oxygen into nonactivated hydrocarbons, which can result in either the introduction of hydroxyl groups or N-, O- and S-dealkylation of substrates.
 The reaction mechanism of the P-450 oxidases proceeds through the reduction of cytochrome-bound oxygen and the generation of a highly-reactive oxyferryl species, according to the following scheme: